The 7 best tax-efficient investments in the UK (2026 guide)

 For those with a higher risk appetite, SEIS offers the most generous tax breaks in the UK.

-• An incomparable tax relief: An investment of £10,000 effectively costs just £5,000 after up to 50% initial tax relief (subject to individual circumstances).
-If you utilise CGT reinvestment relief, that net cost can drop even further, though all capital remains at risk and may be lost entirely.
+• An incomparable tax relief: An investment of £10,000 effectively costs just £5,000 after up to 50% initial income tax relief (subject to individual circumstances).
+If you use CGT reinvestment relief, the net cost can fall further — though all capital remains at risk and may be lost entirely.

-• Startups to unicorns: Our research shows SEIS is often the entry point for the "unicorns" of tomorrow, though it requires a minimum three-year holding period to retain reliefs.
+• Startups to unicorns: Our research shows SEIS is often the entry point for the "unicorns" of tomorrow.
+It requires a minimum three-year holding period to retain the reliefs.

-• Inheritance tax relief: SEIS shares qualify for inheritance tax relief by qualifying for Business Relief.
+• Inheritance tax relief: SEIS shares can qualify for inheritance tax relief through Business Relief, subject to conditions (see Section 6 for the 2026 changes).

 Worked example A